-Examples are then cited in Advisory Opinion 14.1 which illustrate the above principles.
+Examples that illustrate the above principles are are then cited in Advisory Opinion 14.1.

 E.C.
-McAfee Co., et. al., vs. United States, et. al., 842 F.2d 314 (Fed.
+McAfee Co. et. al. v.
+United States et. al., 842 F.2d 314 (Fed.
 Cir.
 1988).

 This case is an appeal from the Court of International Trade.
 In the lower court, the plaintiffs challenged the decision by the Customs Service that the value of made-to-measure wearing apparel from Hong Kong when sold to U.S. customers by a Hong Kong distributor represented the transaction value of the goods.
-The plaintiffs claimed that the transaction value should have been based on the price paid to the distributor of fabric, tailoring and packing.
+The plaintiffs claimed that the transaction value should have been based on the price paid to the distributor of fabric, tailoring, and packing.